Simple2Sample/Simple-Samples-Derpibooru-Tag-Alert/Readme.md

 	`pip3 install derpybooru`
 4. Create a throwaway GMAIL account or use a GMAIL account you do not care about.
 	The script needs a Gmail account because they have some fancy stuff.
-5. Enable "Less Secure App Access" at https://myaccount.google.com/u/1/security (This is to make sure the script can use the Gmail account.)
+5. Enable "App Password" as shown in https://support.google.com/accounts/answer/185833?
+The app password provided by Google will be the password for the script.
-6. Fill in the empty variables in the userconfig part of the script.
+7. Fill in the empty variables in the userconfig part of the script.
 	- The comments in the script should explain it well enough.
-7. Once everything is filled in.
+8. Once everything is filled in.
 Run the program and let it run 24/7 using the command:
 	`Python3 DerpibooruTagAlert.py` (Assuming you are in the same folder as the file)

 *I recommend letting it check every couple of minutes in the beginning to see if it works as it should.*